Mohammedh1997/GR_Scraper/README.md

 # GR_Scraper

-The script is using the consulting books shelf url to scrape content.
-The link may change to fit your interest within the "books" spider.

-QuotesBot

-This is a Scrapy project to scrape quotes from famous people from http://quotes.toscrape.com (github repo).
+This is a Scrapy project to scrape books from the consulting shelf of goodreads.

-This project is only meant for educational purposes.

-Extracted data
+# Extracted data
-This project extracts quotes, combined with the respective author names and tags.
-The extracted data looks like this sample:
+This project extracts five data sets including:

-{
-    'author': 'Douglas Adams',
-    'text': '“I may not have gone where I intended to go, but I think I ...”', 'tags': ['life', 'navigation']
-}
+-Title
+-Link
+-Author
+-Number of time the book has been shelved to it's respective genre -Rating score out of 5
+-Quantity of ratings

-Spiders
+# Spiders
-This project contains two spiders and you can list them using the list command:
+This project contains one spider "books"

-$ scrapy list
-toscrape-css
-toscrape-xpath
-Both spiders extract the same data from the same website, but toscrape-css employs CSS selectors, while toscrape-xpath employs XPath expressions.

-You can learn more about the spiders by going through the Scrapy Tutorial.

-Running the spiders
-You can run a spider using the scrapy crawl command, such as:
+# Spider running command

-$ scrapy crawl toscrape-css
+$ scrapy crawl books

-If you want to save the scraped data to a file, you can pass the -o option:
+# Scraped data to csv command

-$ scrapy crawl toscrape-css -o quotes.json
+$ scrapy crawl books -o quotes.json